Updated: November 28, 2021

 Realizing this fact often made me jealous of my college friends who studied a business course.
 And some others, who were fortunate to be born with entrepreneurial parents.

-I’d imagine how lucky they were to formally learn about business, or grow up having parents who can teach them how to properly manage one.
+I’d imagine how lucky they were to formally learn about business.
+More so for those who have entrepreneur parents who can teach them how to start and manage a business.

 Despite having those advantages, why do most business graduates, and those born in entrepreneurial families that I knew, still chose to become employees?

 In my search for an answer, I eventually concluded two things.